-Studies are being done to see if COVID tongue is ever an early or warning symptom.
+Studies are being done to see if COVID tongue is an early or warning symptom.

 Mild to moderate COVID-19

-People with mild and moderate cases of COVID-19 are normally able to recover at home without medical intervention.
-Rates of recovery are also improving for people hospitalized with COVID-19 as doctors learn how to best treat the virus.
+People with mild and moderate cases of COVID-19 usually recover at home without medical intervention.
+Rates of recovery are also improving for people hospitalized with COVID-19 as doctors learn how to best treat the infection.

-But since COVID-19 is still a new illness, we don’t know for sure what the long-term effects for people will be.
-Some symptoms of COVID-19 can linger for weeks, or even months.
+But since COVID-19 is still a relatively new illness, we don’t know for sure right now what the long-term effects for people will be.
+Some symptoms of COVID-19 might linger for weeks or even months.

-While research on COVID tongue is still limited, we do know that viral infections can sometimes lead to a condition called geographic tongue.
+While research on COVID tongue is limited now, we do know that viral infections can sometimes lead to a condition called geographic tongue.

-This condition causes smooth red patches with white borders to appear on your tongue, and can last for months — or even years.
-Geographic tongue doesn’t generally cause pain or other issues, but flare ups can make it difficult to eat spicy foods.
+This condition causes smooth red patches with white borders to appear on your tongue and can last for months — or even years.
+Geographic tongue doesn’t generally cause pain or other health concerns, but flare-ups can make it difficult to eat spicy foods.

-It’s unclear whether COVID tongue is related to geographic tongue or whether COVID-19 can lead to geographic tongue.
-As more people recover from COVID-19 and more data becomes available, doctors will have a better understanding of COVID tongue and any possible long-term effects.
+It’s currently unclear whether COVID tongue is related to geographic tongue, or whether COVID-19 can lead to geographic tongue.
+As more people recover from COVID-19 and more data become available, doctors will have a better understanding of COVID tongue and any possible long-term effects.

-If you’ve had COVID-19 and are experiencing any mouth or tongue issues, talk with your doctor.
+If you have COVID-19 and are experiencing any mouth or tongue health concerns, talk with your doctor.

 Some people with COVID-19 develop bumps, white patches, and swelling on their tongues.
-This is known as COVID tongue and is still being studied.
+This is known as COVID tongue and it’s still being studied.

 Right now, there are a lot of unanswered questions about COVID tongue.
-We don’t know how many people get COVID tongue or what causes it.
-More information about COVID tongue will be available as doctors learn more about COVID-19 and data is collected.
+We currently don’t know how many people get COVID tongue or what causes it.
+More information about COVID tongue will be available as doctors learn more about COVID tongue and more research occurs.